 The campus has existing natural assets that can inform future development.
 Willow Island is a natural oasis within the campus that supports a variety of programming, camping, and events and helps to manage stormwater on the site.
-Lynchberg Park is a Dane County park that is an underutilized natural area within the campus that provides localized stormwater management.
+Lyckberg Park is an underutilized natural area within the campus that provides localized stormwater management.
 Adjacent to campus is Quann Park, which provides occasional overflow parking and storage for the largest campus events.
 The campus also sits within close proximity to regional bike routes, Wingra Creek, Olin Park and Lake Monona.